PandeoF1/42-snowcrash/level08/resources/README.md

 }
 ```

-# The program print the content of token but only if the fail is not named token
+# The program print the content of token but only if the file is not named `token`

 ln /home/user/level08/token /tmp/test -s